tohagan/stlive/README.md

 ## Command Summary

-### Create new Sencha Touch app
+### Create new Sencha Touch app with "Live Edit"

-  - `$ stlive create`   - Creates a new Sencha Touch 2.x + PhoneGap 3.x project with an embedded "live edit" client.
+  - `$ stlive create`   - Creates a new Sencha Touch 2.x + PhoneGap 3.x app with an embedded "live edit" client.

-### Create new Sencha Touch app
+### Builds a Sencha Touch app

-Same as `sencha app build native` but it uses the version of sencha command configured in ~/.stlive.config .
+Same as `sencha app build native` but it uses the version of sencha command configured in ~/.stlive.config or current/ancestor directories.

   - `$ stlive build`